Exhibition

 His artistic practice ranges from powerful sculptures to oil and acrylic paintings, as well as subtle charcoal drawings.

-Friederike und Uwe
+Friederike & Uwe

 Since 1998/99, their collaborative work has focused on mosaics made from the toy puzzle “ministeck” and various other plastic materials.
 Based on digitized image material, they develop precise designs on the computer, which they subsequently realize as intricate, handcrafted plastic mosaics.